 But what does this actually mean to employers?

 When recruiting, it is vital that at all stages of the recruitment process, an employer must ensure that their practices and policies do not discriminate against disabled applicants.
-Also, they must consider any reasonable adjustments that may be required, such as:
+Also, they must consider any reasonable adjustments to procedures, physical features and aids or services that may be required, such as:

 - Do they need a parking space near the door?